-Main Mod No. Page Para/Policy Number Proposed Modification (deleted text has strikethrough; new text is underlined) A landscaping scheme to provide appropriate landscape and visual mitigation measures including submission of landscape and visual impact assessments having regard to the recommendations set out in the Council's Landscape, Local Green Space and Heritage Impact Study.
+Main Mod No. Page Para/Policy Number Proposed Modification (deleted text has strikethrough, new text is underlined) A landscaping scheme to provide appropriate landscape and visual mitigation measures including submission of landscape and visual impact assessments having regard to the recommendations set out in the Council's Landscape, Local Green Space and Heritage Impact Study.
 The landscaping scheme shall include planting on the southern and south eastern site boundaries; The development shall maintain the gap on the top part of the site WE003 fronting Ash Bank Road by retaining open space on this part of the site; A Noise impact assessment to consider the impact of the HM Young Offenders Institute.
 Where appropriate the assessment shall provide details of measures to mitigate the impact of noise on residential development; Access to WE003 should be from the eastern part of the site.
 It should not form a crossroads with Oak Mount road.
 Access to WE052 would need to take account of the existing bus stop.
-Adequate visibility splays and access shall be provided in line with the requirements of the Highway Authority; and A traffic assessment to consider the effect of traffic from the development on Ash Bank Road; Be supported by surveys and actions recommended by the Extended Phase 1 Habitat Survey and Local Wildlife Assessment; Affordable housing in accordance with policy H3; and Contributions toward infrastructure, public open space, education services and other community needs including sports facilities as required.
-MM51 184 New policy DSR 5 Bolton Copperworks with supporting text Bolton Copperworks Froghall The historic copper factory of Thomas Bolton and Sons is mostly now closed and derelict apart from a small section that services copper wires.
+Adequate visibility splays and access shall be provided in line with the requirements of the Highway Authority; and A traffic assessment to consider the effect of traffic from the development on Ash Bank Road; Be supported by surveys and actions recommended by the Extended Phase 1 Habitat Survey and Local Wildlife Assessment and include measures for protection and enhancement of site biodiversity and protection of geodiversity as appropriate.; A site specific Flood Risk Assessment; A site specific Flood Risk Assessment; Affordable housing in accordance with policy H3; and Contributions toward infrastructure, public open space, education services and other community needs including sports facilities as required.
+MM50 184 New policy DSR 5 Bolton Copperwork s with Bolton Copperworks Froghall The historic copper factory of Thomas Bolton and Sons is mostly ef which is now closed and derelict apart from a small section that services copper wires.
 It lies within an area of high landscape and tourism value adjoining the village of Froghall.
 The whole site occupies an area of approximately 17 hectares comprising of a range of industrial buildings.